Beyond prestige and ranking are the practical issues.

 Transportation Depending upon how far away your student wants to go to college, access to buses, trains and/or airplanes can be very important.
 If you don’t have the flexibility or ability to bring your kid to and from college during breaks, your student will need one of these transportation options, or at least a decent ride-sharing program.

-Houses of worship If practicing her faith is important to your teen, she’ll want to find a college that gives her easy access to services either on or near campus.
+Houses of worship If practicing their faith is important to your teen, they’ll want to find a college that gives them easy access to services either on or near campus.
 Even religious affiliated colleges, like Georgetown, have services and student organizations for many faiths.
 This information should be readily available on a college’s website.

 Please share your thoughts on overlooked factors to consider when exploring colleges.